 - Consider selling stuff you don’t need.
-The average home has a couple thousand dollars in junk to sell.
+The average home has a couple thousand dollars worth of things to sell.

 What is your credit score?

 Hurting your credit score is the only real leverage lenders of unsecured loans have on you.
-If your credit is already bad, lenders are more likely to consider a debt settlement.
+If your credit is already bad, lenders are more likely to consider a debt settlement plan.

 Do you qualify for a Chapter 7 bankruptcy?

 Bankruptcy is another extreme debt relief option that has serious financial consequences.
 For instance, bankruptcy stays on your credit history longer than the missed payments of a debt settlement and it could disqualify you for certain jobs in the financial industry.
-However, a Chapter 7 bankruptcy is probably the most effective debt reduction tool around.
-The catch is it forces you to liquidate most of your assets to pay as many of your creditors as possible.
-If you own a home, cars, or other valuable property you want to keep, you want to avoid a bankruptcy.
+A Chapter 7 bankruptcy forces you to liquidate most of your assets to pay as many of your creditors as possible.
+If you own a home, cars or other valuable property you want to keep, you want to avoid a bankruptcy.

 Do you need a debt settlement firm to negotiate with creditors?

-- Inferior Settlement Terms – Consumers may face less advantageous settlement rates on their own, as opposed to debt settlement companies that have relationships with creditors and can often package bulk settlements.
+- Settlement terms.
+Consumers may face less advantageous settlement rates on their own, as opposed to debt settlement companies that have relationships with creditors and can often package bulk settlements.

-- Lack of Support – Settlement Companies have a Customer service department to assist consumers with any questions or difficulties that arise during their program.
-This support can be particularly valuable, especially in cases where creditors become aggressive.
+- Lack of support.
+Settlement companies have a customer service department to assist consumers with any questions or difficulties that arise during their program.
+This support can be particularly valuable, especially in cases in which creditors become aggressive.
 If an account were to escalate to legal status, a consumer settling on their own would need to seek out a third party for help.

-- Legalese / Lack of Familiarity – Settlement Agreements should be reviewed very carefully, perhaps by a third party, to make sure that all the terms are those that are agreed upon.
+- Legalese/lack of familiarity.
+Settlement agreements should be reviewed very carefully, perhaps by a third party, to make all the terms are those that are agreed upon.

-- Emotional Toll – Settling one’s debt can be an emotionally draining and painful process
+- Emotional toll.
+Settling your debts on your own can be an emotionally draining and painful process.

 How to choose a debt settlement company?

-Hiring a debt settlement company is like choosing a lawyer or a car repair shop.
-We would prefer not to need their services and it’s not always easy to spot the good guys for the companies that give the industry a bad name.
-Supermoney has surveyed the debt settlement industry and filtered out the reputable companies from those you are best avoiding.
-By following debt relief best practices we have helped thousands of people settle over $5 billion in debt.
+Hiring a debt settlement company is like choosing a lawyer or a car repair shop: you would prefer not to need their services, and it’s not always easy to spot the good guys for the companies that give the industry a bad name.
+SuperMoney has surveyed the debt settlement industry and identified the reputable companies over those you are best avoiding.
+By following debt relief best practices, we have helped thousands of people settle over $5 billion in debt.

 Here are some of the factors we consider when vetting and rating debt settlement firms:

-- Payment Options: Only affordable companies that offer several payment options
+- Payment options: We seek out affordable companies that offer several payment options.

 - Are you fully accredited, licensed and compliant with best practice standards?